Why is the term travel tattoo predicted to be one of the hottest trending topics on Pinterest this year?

 #4- Getting a Travel Tattoo: The Money Stamp

 It’s quite difficult to call a shop and get a quote over the phone as to the exact cost of your tattoo idea.
 The dimensions of your design and style determine quite a bit.

-You may want something more traditional or perhaps you would prefer a surrealism tattoo.
+You may want something more traditional or perhaps you would prefer something more creative.
 Either way, Chris says you should absolutely expect to pay a bare minimum of $50 in the US.
 Bigger areas like New York City will understandably charge more.

 The amount of time involved and intricacy of the ink are two factors in determining price.
 So, be prepared to pay a range of prices, but ask before you do.

 When we talked about getting a travel tattoo specifically, the idea of considerations in relation to vacation activities came up.

 For example, you absolutely want to make sure you haven’t been soaking in the sun days before your tattoo.
 The process hurts enough to begin with.
 Sitting through them with a sunburn is beyond masochistic.
 You’ll also bleed a lot more during the process because your blood is so close to the skin surface.

 You probably want to plan a travel tattoo closer to the end of your trip.